Graduate Study in EB

 - A Message to Prospective Applicants

-The graduate program in environmental and forest biology is organized in areas of study designed to provide a strong background within specific interest areas.
+The graduate program in Environmental Biology is organized in areas of study designed to provide a strong background in focused interest areas.
 Faculty with nationally and internationally recognized expertise define the scope of subject matter within each study area, recommend acceptance of students, and guide them through a course of study appropriate to student goals and aspirations.
-Most students develop a degree of depth and specialization in at least one large taxonomic group, such as plants, fungi, vertebrates, or insects.
+Most students develop a degree of depth and specialization in at least one areas of graduate study (see below).

 Areas of Study